Grounds for Termination

 An employer may dismiss an employee only where the latter gives cause for dismissal.

 For any agreement or settlement to be valid, it must be entered into in writing and contain a detailed description of the facts that motivated it and the rights therein contained.
 It must be ratified before the competent Conciliation and Arbitration Labour Board, which will approve it as far as it does not contain a waiver of the employee’s rights.
-By virtue of the above, a Separation Agreement may be considered best practice.
-However, it must be ratified before and approved by the Conciliation and Arbitration Labour Board in order to be valid.
+By virtue of the above, a separation agreement may be considered best practice.

 In Mexico, there is no specific statutory protection for employees who alert or provide information about possible breaches of the law or good corporate governance policies.